 Home > Be Healthy > Health Library > Types of Ulcerative Colitis

-Ulcerative colitis can be classified as mild, moderate, severe, or fulminant (very severe), which may
+The severity of ulcerative colitis is determined by certain criteria.footnote 1 Ulcerative colitis can be classified as mild, moderate, severe, or fulminant (very severe), which may guide treatment choices.

 People who have fulminant ulcerative colitis may have: